Young, Robert (Bob) Stephen - of Fenton, passed away at home Monday, May 18, 2020 after living a full and adventurous life of 67 years.

 While Bob was dedicated to his career, he was most passionate about his family and friends.
 He was often described as one-of-a-kind, the type of person that could walk into a bar, a restaurant, a gathering, etc. and leave with five new friends.
 He loved to socialize, often referring to himself as the ‘entertainment director’.
 He was able to talk to anyone, and when he became your friend, he was all in.
 He was always checking in on others, making sure people had what they needed - he was both generous in time and resources, and never wanted credit or recognition for all he did.
 He truly had a heart of gold.

 As evident in his life, and even during his 12- year battle with prostate cancer, he knew how to have fun.
 He never passed up an opportunity to spend time with those he loved the most.
 From boating and fishing the Great Lakes and the Gulf Coast of Florida, to snowmobiling all through Michigan, Canada, and Wyoming, spending time up north with all the Young's at the family cottages, Kearsley softball, car shows, family vacations, motorcycle trips, cooking, throwing parties, hunting, chatting with the neighbors, spending time with his grandchildren, and dancing whenever he got the chance, he would make more memories in a year than many make in a lifetime.
 It constantly amazed people how close he was with his wife Trudy, his immediate and extended family, and how much time they all spent together.
 Much like his father Dean, he made sure to be involved, and create meaningful memories whenever possible.

-In lieu of flowers, Bob would want you to do an unexpected and unsolicited act of kindness Memorial contributions can be made out to the R.S.
-Young Foundation, G5305 N Dort Hwy, Flint, MI 48505, which will support local community groups or charities that were of importance to him.
+In lieu of flowers, memorial contributions can be made out to the R.S.
+Young Foundation, G5305 N Dort Hwy, Flint, MI 48505, a foundation that continues to support local community groups and charities that were of importance to Bob.